ShubhamAgarwal-11/Vendor-Management-System/README.md

 # Setup Instructions

-- `Clone the repository using git clone.`
+- Clone the repository using `git clone`.

-- `Install dependencies using npm install or yarn install.`
+- Install dependencies using `npm install` or `yarn install`.

-- `Start the application using npm run start or yarn start.`
+- Start the application using `npm run start` or `yarn start`.

-- `Use a tool Postman to test the API endpoints.`
+- Use a tool Postman to test the API endpoints.